Gaussian Error Models#

 1. Ahmed Attia, and Emil Constantinescu.
 “Optimal experimental design for inverse problems in the presence of observation correlations.”
 SIAM Journal on Scientific Computing 44, no. 4 (2022): A2808-A2842.

-class PointwiseWeightedGaussianErrorModelConfigs(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', size=None, mean=0.0, variance=1.0, design=True, sparse=True, random_seed=None, design_weighting_scheme='covariance', pointwise_weighting_kernel=<function PointwiseWeightedGaussianErrorModelConfigs.<lambda>>)[source]#
+class PointwiseWeightedGaussianErrorModelConfigs(*, debug=False, verbose=False, output_dir='./_PYOED_RESULTS_', design=True, size=None, mean=0.0, variance=1.0, sparse=True, random_seed=None, design_weighting_scheme='covariance', pointwise_weighting_kernel=<function PointwiseWeightedGaussianErrorModelConfigs.<lambda>>)[source]#

 Bases: PrePostWeightedGaussianErrorModelConfigs